Mikhail Odintsov

-Mikhail Petrovich Odintsov (Михаи́л Петро́вич Одинцо́в; 18 November 1921 in Polozovo, Perm Governorate — 12 December 2011 in Moscow, Russia) was a Russian journalist and writer, twice Hero of the Soviet Union, Colonel-General of Aviation, honored military pilot of the USSR, and World War II veteran.
+Mikhail Petrovich Odintsov (Михаи́л Петро́вич Одинцо́в; 18 November 1921 – 12 December 2011) was a Russian journalist and writer, twice Hero of the Soviet Union, Colonel-General of Aviation, honored military pilot of the USSR, and World War II veteran.

 Biography

 Mikhail Odintsov was born on 18 November 1921 in a Russian family with peasantry roots in the village of Polozovo in Sarapulsky Uyezd in Perm Governorate.
 His father worked as an investigating officer of the OGPU and the NKVD, and his mother was a laboratory worker.
 In the town of Sverdlovsk, today Yekaterinburg, he graduated from School No. 36 and studied at the local construction institute.
 Due to the financial difficulties of his family, he soon gave up studying and found work at the Uralobuv shoe factory in Sverdlovsk between 1937 and 1938.
 Simultaneously, he became a member of the local flying club and passed the pilot examination with distinction in 1938.